kevinwang930/kevinwang930.github.io/content/post/java/spring/spring-core-container/index.md

 ## Scope

-Strategy interface used by `ConfigurableBeanFactory` representing a target scope to hold bean instances in.
+Strategy interface used by `ConfigurableBeanFactory` representing a target scope to hold bean instances in. common scope
+* singleton
+* prototype
+* request
+* session

 ```plantuml